top of page

 What We're About

-We oppose the Islington LTN programme, aka "Liveable Neighbourhoods" or "People Friendly Streets".
+Our mission is to restore freedom of mobility to those living and working in Islington.
+We oppose Islington Council's Low Traffic Neighbourhood (LTN) programme, aka "Liveable Neighbourhoods" or "People Friendly Streets".
 We believe it is a misguided initiative, poorly implemented, to address a problem which is at best exaggerated and at worst dangerously misconstrued.
 The costs of the programme, especially in terms of unintended consequences, hugely outweigh the benefits.
+LTNs discriminate unfairly against the many who rely, directly or indirectly, on motorised transport to live or work in Islington.
 Many of Islington’s constituencies, including some of the most vulnerable, will be severely disadvantaged and the unique character of Islington itself will be compromised.
 The programme should now be halted, re-evaluated and if necessary reversed.
 It should not be extended to other wards, if at all, until such re-evaluation is complete.

 Why We Feel This Way